RyushiAok/iml-resume-typst/src/main.typ

 #lorem(45)

-Pretraining on the Test Set Is All You Need @schaeffer2023pretraining
+Pretraining on the Test Set Is All You Need// @schaeffer2023pretraining

 === Detail